 Surgery is not without risk, and complications can lead to infections, brain hemorrhage, and stroke.
 Some people can also have problems with the equipment as well.

-While these types of treatment can help with symptoms, they cannot curb progression of the disease.
+While these types of treatment can help with symptoms, they cannot curb the progression of the disease.

 We perform a quantitative EEG before modulation treatment starts in order to determine exactly the frequency of your brain.

-MeRTSM stands for Magnetic e-Resonance Therapy.
-MeRTSM.
-It is a cutting edge treatment protocol which combines technologies of Transcranial Magnetic Stimulation (TMS, an FDA cleared therapy), Quantitative Electroencephalogram (qEEG), and Electrocardiogram (ECG/EKG) to analyze and formulate treatments that are tailored for each individual’s unique brain pattern.
+MeRT stands for Magnetic e-Resonance Therapy.
+MeRT is a cutting-edge treatment protocol that combines technologies of Transcranial Magnetic Stimulation (TMS, an FDA cleared therapy), Quantitative Electroencephalogram (qEEG), and Electrocardiogram (ECG/EKG) to analyze and formulate treatments that are tailored for each individual’s unique brain pattern.